Islamic State – Central Africa Province: Increased activity in Mozambique and the Congo and split in the ADF

 In September 2020, a propaganda video was published in which Musa Baluku declared that the ADF had ceased to exist and had been succeeded by IS-CAP.
-At this point, a "major faction" of the ADF had joined Baluku in becoming part of IS, while a smaller splinter remained loyal to the ideals of ex-ADF leader Jamil Mukulu.
+At this point, a "major faction" of the ADF had joined Baluku in becoming part of IS, while a smaller splinter remained loyal to the ideals of ex-ADF leader Jamil Mukulu and later adopted the name "Pan-Ugandan Liberation Initiative" (PULI).
 The International Crisis Group contended that the rival factions had also split geographically, with some elements moving to the Rwenzori Mountains, while others had relocated into Ituri Province.

-On 20 October, IS-CAP forces managed to free over 1,335 prisoners at Kangbayi central prison in Beni, making this attack one of the largest ISIS prison breakouts in years.
+On 20 October, IS-CAP forces managed to free over 1,335 prisoners at Kangbayi central prison in Beni, making this attack one of the largest IS prison breakouts in years.
 Despite such successes, the Congolese IS-CAP had not been able to significantly expand its presence by late 2020.
 In contrast, IS-CAP took part in an assault on the town of Palma in Mozambique in late March 2021.
 Even though the rebels retreated from the settlement after the Mozambican security forces counter-attacked in early April, the battle left Palma mostly destroyed and a large number of civilians dead.
 IS-CAP retreated with much loot, and the conflict observatory Cabo Ligado concluded that the battle was an overall victory for the rebels.

-Growth of the Congolese branch and setbacks for the Mozambican wing
+Growth of the Congolese branch, setbacks for the Mozambican wing, and official division of the province

 The Islamic State claimed responsibility for two bombings in June 2021.
 In Beni, a Ugandan man detonated explosives at a busy intersection, while two people were injured when an explosive device was detonated inside a Catholic church.
 According to a Congolese military spokesman, the suicide bomber was identified as an ADF member, showing the group's allegiance to IS-CAP.
-The bombings were the first of their kind in Beni, leading to worries of IS-CAP was increasingly using typical Islamic State tactics.
+The bombings were the first of their kind in Beni, leading to worries that IS-CAP was increasingly using typical Islamic State tactics.
 The Congolese government closed major public spaces for two days and imposed restrictions on public meetings as a precaution against further attacks.
 In August 2021, joint Mozambican-Rwandan forces were able to retake Mocímboa da Praia as part of an offensive.
 The Mozambican IS-CAP forces relocated their headquarters to the "Siri" base near Messalo River.